TshidisoMofokeng/acad_web/content/project/VECM/index.md

 <figcaption aria-hidden="true">Figure 7: Unrestricted Cointegration Rank Test </figcaption>
 </figure>

+## Estimating a VECM

 In this section we build the vector error correction model (VECM).
+The long run variables which are endogenous the model are spot nominal bilateral rand-US dollar exchange rate, income differential and the broad money differential.
+Subsequently, exogenous regressors are added to the model to further explain and contribute to the short-run dynamic adjustment back to equilibrium after a shock shifts the system in disequilibrium.
+The theoretical short-run determinants are interest rate differential and inflation differential.
+In addition, gold price in South African Rand is chosen over the price in US Dollar since it has the highest pairwise correlation coefficient with the series of the spot nominal bilateral rand-US dollar exchange rate.
+Lastly, dummy variables to account for structural breaks due to domestic economic and political developments and global international events are included in the model.
 The results may be seen in figure 8.

 <figure>
 <img src="/VECM/q9.png" alt="Figure 8: Vector Error Correction Estimates " />